ironghost007/Library_Management/README.md

 # Library Management
-This is a high school level library management system project written in C++.
+This is a high school project in C++.
 This is to be excuted only in turbo C++ IDE.
 #### Main concepts illustrated:
 1. Classes
 2. File Handling